Caterina Tarabotti: Biography

 Sadly, in 1690, when writing her will, Caterina was living with her servant and heir at the Ospedaletto di San Giobbe in financial constraints.
 She left only a painting to her grand-niece Lorenzina Badoer nee Pighetti.
 She died on 8 February 1693, aged 78.

 In her posthumous book, Simplicity Deceived, published in Leiden, by Elzevier in 1654, two years after her death, Arcangela Tarabotti possibly writes about her sister Caterina - without overtly naming her -, when stating:

 "Let the proof be a young woman closely related to me, gifted with abundant wit and talents.
 In no time she reached the point of competing with Apollo in music and poetry, with Apelles in painting, with Minerva in learning, and with Nature herself in sculpting small animals so realistically that, but the fact they do not move or fly away, you would think they were alive".

 However, this passage does not appear in the manuscript version of "Tirannia paterna" (the previous title of "Semplicità ingannata"), now uncovered by Francesca Medioli.
 Hence, there is the strong doubt that it was Caterina herself adding such an enthusiastic statement about her multi-purpose capacities (there is no evidence about any musical talent of hers, for instance).
 If not CAterina, it could have been the editor of "Simplicity Deceived", the French ex Huguenot, astronomer and acquaintance Ismael Boulliau, to add such a clause, perhaps out of gratitude, in case she had funded her late sister's publication.

 In 1660 Marco Boschini listed Caterina Tarabotti among the great Venetian painters of his days, opposite to Lanzi (Dizionario biografico delle donne illustri, Milan, Bettoni, 1822, vol. III, p.
 171).
 She appears among the Venetian artists in Quinto catalogo de gli pittori di nome che al presente vivono in Venetia, in Venetia città nobilissima et singolare descritta in XIV libri da M. Francesco Sansovino (Venice, Stefano Curti, 1663, p.
 23).

-A church in Vicenza with some frescoes by Caterina went destroyed during Second World War.
+A church in Vicenza, San Silvestro, with some frescoes on the ceiling by Caterina went destroyed during Second World War.
 Caterina' will lists two paintings of hers only.
+No certain attribution of any is currently available.